oscarzahl/NetworkProgramming/protocol.md

 ## Connection and state

-TODO - is your communication protocol connection-oriented or connection-less?
-Is it stateful or stateless?

 The protocol uses TCP connection which is connection oriented, The clients need to be connected to the server to be able to send or recieve data from the server, the communication is stateful.

 ## Types, constants

-TODO - Do you have some specific value types you use in several messages?
-They you can describe them here.

 The "State" of an actuator is held in the boolean state, being true/false.